james-simon/james-simon.github.io/_posts/2022-09-04-time-reversed-random-walks.md

 This is an underdetermined system which is likely to have many solutions.
 Actually finding one would be hard - you'd probably have to iterate forwards and backwards in time for a bunch of cycles in a nonlocal fashion until you satisfy all the boundary conditions - but it's not impossible in principle.
 Given appropriate brain states in these boundary conditions, the obtained dynamical solution might be these two people fighting.
-This way of thinking about the problem is weird and nonlocal, but so is Tenet, and it feels more satisfying than prioritizing one time direction and viewing reversed events as simply a series of flukes.
+This way of thinking about the problem is weird and nonlocal, but so is Tenet, and it feels more satisfying to me than prioritizing one time direction and viewing time-reversed events like the leap of the gear as simply a series of flukes.

 This is a concrete enough way of looking at the problem that we could start to think about how to simulate it.
 The ultimate dream here would be a video game in which you fight and interact with creatures moving backwards in time.